ManojRamanan/spring-websockets-angular7-activemq/README.md

-This is a spring websocket template with active mq congifuration and angular 7 support
+This is a Spring Websocket template with active mq congifuration and angular 7 support

 # prerequistes
 java version 8<br>